metrico/qryn-docs/docs/performance.md

 ## Performance ⚙️

-!> Benchmarks are a work in progress! ⏲️
+!> Benchmarks are a work in progress!
+Share your experience and performance with us.

 **qryn** is regularly tested using the Victoriametrics Prometheus benchmark and various LogQL benchmarks